 - Parici (souvenir store)

 One last thing to remember as you plan your trip: airfare and hotels in Paris can be expensive, so before you leave, you may want to consider protecting your trip investment with travel insurance.
-When shopping for travel insurance for your trip to Paris, you can look for a policy that provides coverage for trip cancellation, interruption, and delays, lost/delayed baggage, emergency medical treatment, and emergency transportation.
+When for your trip to Paris, you can look for a policy that provides coverage for trip cancellation, interruption, and delays, lost/delayed baggage, emergency medical treatment, and emergency transportation.